 Example: CATEGORY I—FIREARMS, CLOSE ASSAULT WEAPONS AND COMBAT SHOTGUNS

-(f) Riflescopes manufactured to military specifications (See category XII(c) for controls on night sighting devices.)
+(f) Riflescopes manufactured to military specifications (See category XII(c) for controls on night sighting devices).

 The Path to Exporting Defense Articles

 All manufacturers, exporters, and brokers of defense articles, related technical data and defense services as defined on the United States Munitions List (Part 121 of the ITAR) are required to register with the Directorate of Defense Trade Controls (DDTC).
 Registration provides information on who is involved in certain manufacturing, exporting and brokering activities.
-Registration does not confer export rights or privileges, but is a precondition for the issuance of any license or other approval for export.
+Registration does not confer export rights or privileges, but it is a precondition for the issuance of any license or other approval for export.

 Once an entity has properly registered with DDTC, a unique registration code will be assigned to the registrant.
 The code is proprietary to the registrant and should be handled as such.

 The period of validity for new and renewal registrations is twelve months from the date of issuance.

 The average review time for a registration request is 45-60 days.
 Submission must be made electronically, and the request should be submitted at least 60 days prior to the expiration date.